 - Fear-Related Anxiety

-The 2 types of anxiety listed above tend to develop due to negative experiences during puppyhood, especially during the first few months in their new home, a puppy is especially vulnerable.
+The 2 types of anxiety listed above tend to develop due to negative experiences during puppyhood.
+During the first few months in their new home, a puppy is especially vulnerable.

 Most often, separation anxiety forms when a puppy is separated from his mother too soon and isolated.
 Responsible, ethical breeders never separate puppies from their mothers before the puppies are fully weaned.
-After weaning, even though the puppies are transferred from their mothers to the pet store, they remain with other puppies, who are a source of comfort.
+After weaning, the puppies are transferred from their mothers to the pet store.
+There they remain with other puppies, who are a source of comfort.

 Separation anxiety can also develop as a result of a puppy leaving his littermates and going home with you.
 During this period of adjustment, some separation anxiety is to be expected.
 For example, your puppy may not like separating from you at night to sleep in his crate alone.
 There are several growing pains like this that will not cause chronic separation anxiety.

-However, your puppy could develop prolonged separation anxiety if there’s a major lifestyle change, such as you beginning a full-time office job after working from home for a while.
-This kind of separation anxiety can drive your puppy to become destructive and do other behaviors that he knows are wrong, like going to the bathroom inside the home.
+However, your puppy could develop prolonged separation anxiety if there’s a major lifestyle change.
+Major changes include the owner starting a full-time office job after working from home for a while.
+This kind of separation anxiety can drive your puppy to become destructive.
+And do other behaviors that he knows are wrong, like going to the bathroom inside the home.